 |1960s||begin of tours been held from May to September.|

 |1973||operation and maintenance passed to the Southern Water Authority following the Water Act.|

 |1989||Southern Water privatised.|

 The city Brighton, part of the city of Brighton and Hove, has an extensive system of Victorian sewers.
-The sewers are operated by Southern Water, who run tours for the public during the summer and Brighton Festival.
-The tours must be pre booked and are very popular, so they are generally booked out for several months.
-The tours are guided by engineers of the Southern Water, who tell about the technology, the history and numerous curiosities of the system.
-Participants are equipped with helmet and lamp, and we recommend appropriate clothes.
-Wellingtongs, old clothes, raincoat, sweater are definitely useful.
+The sewers are operated by Southern Water, who ran tours for the public during the summer and Brighton Festival.
+The tours had to be pre booked and were very popular, so they were generally booked out for several months.
+The tours were guided by engineers of the Southern Water, who told about the technology, the history and numerous curiosities of the system.
+Participants were equipped with helmet and lamp, and appropriate clothes were recommended.
+Wellingtons, old clothes, raincoat, sweater were definitely useful.